bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Partly Cloudy
+- Cloudy
-- 90% humidity
+- 88% humidity
-- 13 mph wind
+- 12 mph wind
-- 74% cloud cover
+- 76% cloud cover
 - 38 AQI 🟩
 - 0.14 inches of rain in the past 24 hours
 - 0.2 inches of rain expected in the next 48 hours